Jontte6/openai-nim-proxy/README.md

 ## Disclaimer

 I am not a professional developer.
-This whole project was made by Jontte, I’m just the current maintainer.
+Most of this whole project was made by Jontte, I’m just the current maintainer.
 Jontte made this project with the help of AI tools and community guides.